Diversity and Multiculturalism

-- The School makes a deliberate effort to recruit students and employ faculty and staff of diverse races, ethnicities, and backgrounds.
+- School leadership demonstrates a conscious effort to recruit students and employ faculty and staff of diverse races, ethnicities and backgrounds.

 We believe that each and every person is created in the image of God, and therefore, we commit ourselves to fostering a social awareness that impels us to act in the interests of equity and justice for all.
 Our School strives to provide a welcoming environment for learning and growth, whereby students, faculty, and staff value every human being.

 We believe that a diverse and inclusive learning environment is integral to achieving academic excellence.
 And so, in our multicultural world, Villa Duchesne and Oak Hill School prepares and inspires students to be active, informed, and responsible citizens locally, nationally, and throughout the world.
 Through the mission of the Sacred Heart Schools, we will reveal God’s love to the world.